-All updated home AC units run on R410a, also known as Puron.
+All updated home AC units in Saint Charles run on R410a, also known as Puron.
 But this refrigerant will consequently no longer be made.
 This is due to a continued attention on lowering chemicals known to have an effect on the environment.

 To learn the “why” behind air conditioning regulation, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million houses in the U.S. have cooling systems, according to the U.S. Department of Energy.